Ethical decision-making can be tough because ethics raise philosophical, political, and religious questions.

 Virtue Ethics, however, emphasizes the theoretical and philosophical aspects of morality.
 In particular, Virtue Ethics stresses character and the development of the human soul or mind.

 You should never lie because not lying makes you a better person.
-In addition, truth is an absolute value everybody must adhere to.
+Also, truth is an absolute value everybody must adhere to.

 Virtue Ethics in Business

-Historically Virtue Ethics practitioners, like Socrates, we’re searching for moral wisdom or enlightenment.
+Historically Virtue Ethics practitioners, like Socrates, are searching for moral wisdom or enlightenment.
 Interestingly, there are examples of Virtue Ethics in business.

 Books like Tom Peters and Robert H. Waterman Jr.’s In Search of Excellence promote a kind of Virtue Ethics for business.
 To explain, Peters and Waterman emphasize the abstract ideal of “excellence” over quantifiable business success.